Wild Turkey Nuggets

 Baste your strips in a sweet mustard based BBQ sauce.
 Although I've tried many sauces, I've found that the best match for wild turkey is the mustard sauce from Courtney's BBQ in Clover, SC.
 You can order a bottle of sauce directly from their website.

 While the turkey is soaking in the BBQ sauce, take a bowl of flour and add your spices.
-I like to use Cavender's Greek seasoning, cayenne pepper, coarse black pepper, salt, garlic powder, poultry seasoning, and a dash of Cajun Shake seasoning.
-Mix all the spices in with the flour, then give each turkey strip a good coating before putting it in the grease.
+I like to use Cavender's Green Seasoning, cayenne pepper, coarse black pepper, sea salt, garlic powder, and a dash of poultry seasoning.
+Mix all of the spices in with the flour, then give each turkey strip a good coating before putting it in the oil.

-Cook the strips for about 10 minutes or until they are at a dark golden brown like what is shown in the picture above.
+Cook the strips for about 10 minutes or until they are a dark golden brown as shown in the picture above.
 While they are best served hot, the leftovers make great cold snacks the next day.